-In fifth grade our classroom was right across the hall from the Teacher Resource Center.
+My fifth-grade classroom was right across the hall from the Teacher Resource Center.
 I only got a few glimpses inside a few times, but I still remember the layout and wonder of this magnificent place.
-They had die-cut machines, and laminators, and paper cutters, and rolls and rolls of butcher paper!
+They had die-cut machines, laminators, paper cutters, and rolls and rolls of butcher paper!
 I should have realized then I had a thing for school supplies and pretty presentations.
 Now that I am a homeschool mom, I dream of a place like this for me….ah….someday!

 Invest in a decent printer

 Someone much more printing nerdy than me could write a post about all the things you need to look for when shopping for a printer.
 I just go with what my tech-minded husband picks for his office.
 He has never steered me wrong.
 We currently have a printer with copy and scanning capabilities.
 Yes, this tip is seriously a no-brainer, but I told you I was sharing the simple stuff here.